-When I first brought my story to Caulder for him to tell, I described the experience I'd had as a mixture of Mission Impossible, Covert Affairs, Titanic, and Days of Our Lives.
+My experience could be described as a mixture of Mission Impossible, Covert Affairs, Titanic, and Days of Our Lives.
 In short, a mess.
 But what an incredibly exciting mess it was.

 Growing up, one of my bucket list items was not "have an affair".
 After I met Tina and knew she was the woman I'd been waiting to meet since the moment I was first named, it was surprising how quickly my morals, ethics, and standards went flying right out the window.
 We both had a wild streak - hers easily seen, mine always under the surface.
 Being around Tina brought my wild streak out because I knew that no matter how wild my streak was, it would never scare her and it would never be larger than hers.
 She was a constant challenge to keep up with and I loved every minute of it.

 I've always loved spy movies with their cloak-and-dagger intrigue as the hero tried to not only stay one step ahead of the villain but to run circles around him, enjoying the fact that the villain had not a clue where the hero was or what he was up to.
 There might be suspicion but no way to prove anything.
 The villain in this case was Sunshine's husband who proved day after day what a dick he was by the way he mistreated her but also how he didn't deserve a woman like her.
 Sunshine's husband was my constant source of amusement, my new hobby, driving him crazy by keeping him wondering what we were doing, but mostly by his futility in proving anything was going on between us.
 We were sneaky and good at being sneaky.
 The danger of being discovered always fed our drug of choice - adrenaline.
 We were almost discovered so many times but every time we managed to avoid discovery by one of Sunshine's eyelashes.